Sulfation

-Sulfation is the chemical reaction that entails the addition of SO3 group.
+Sulfation (sometimes spelled sulphation in British English) is the chemical reaction that entails the addition of SO3 group.
 In principle, many sulfations would involve reactions of sulfur trioxide (SO3).
 In practice, most sulfations are effected less directly.
 Regardless of the mechanism, the installation of a sulfate-like group on a substrate leads to substantial changes.

 Sulfation in industry

 Sulfation of calcium oxides

 Sulfation is a process used to remove "sulfur" from the combustion of fossil fuels.
 The goal is to minimize the pollution by the combusted gases.
 Combustion of sulfur-containing fuels releases sulfur dioxide, which, in the atmosphere, oxidizes to the equivalent of sulfuric acid, which is corrosive.
-To minimize the problem, the combustion is often conducted in the presence of calcium oxide or calcium carbonate, which, directly or indirectly, bind sulfur dioxide and some oxygen to give calcium sulfate.
+To minimize the problem, the combustion is often conducted in the presence of calcium oxide or calcium carbonate, which, directly or indirectly, bind sulfur dioxide and some oxygen to give calcium sulfite.
 The net reaction is: